-I'm running for Metro Council because I want to refocus our priorities and put community first.
+I serve on Metro Council because I want to refocus our priorities and put community first.

 I believe that as we grow, we are lifted up when we support what we value: